 Postdoctoral Research.
 After his PhD, he joined the labs of Carlos Bustamante and Nacho Tinoco, Jr. (in the UC Berkeley Physics and Chemistry Depts.).
-With Carlos and Nacho, he developed methods for using light to stretch single strands of RNA, and he then used these tools to study the dynamics of small, violently perturbed small systems.
+With Carlos and Nacho, he developed methods for using light to stretch single strands of RNA, and then used these tools to study the dynamics of small, violently perturbed small systems.
 After 2 years as a postdoc, he became the divisional fellow of the Physical Biosciences Division at Lawrence Berkeley National Lab.
 He joined the Berkeley Physics faculty in 2004.
 Jan is now an associate professor of Bioengineering at Stanford University.

 005 Shriram Center